 Stefanou Beach, Mouzouras, Crete, Greece.

-- Basics you need: hiking shoes, cold drinks, lunch
+Characteristics: Sand mixed with pebbles – Not organized – Basics you need: Hiking shoes, cold drinks, lunch.

 Nothing of what I’ve just mentioned stopped people from attempting to visit Stefanou Beach.
 This magnificent shore has small pebbles mixed with clear sand and the characteristic shape of a lightning bolt.
 Notice that the beach had only pebbles originally, sand was transferred here not long ago.

-- Kamera House is just 2.9 km from Seitan Limania and 15 km from the city center.
+– Kamera House is just 2.9 km from Seitan Limania and 15 km from the city center.
 It’s a comfortable villa, 5 km from the International Airport of Chania, with middle-range prices for the high season.
-You can check the property and book here.
+Click here for more information and the latest prices.

-- M&M Villa is very close to Chania International Airport and it has a private pool, a garden, barbecue facilities, and free WiFi.
-It’s hard to find availability, but if you do, don’t miss it!
+– M&M Villa is very close to Chania International Airport and it has a private pool, a garden, barbecue facilities, and free WiFi.
+It’s hard to find availability in this gorgeous property.
+Click here for more information and the latest prices.

 Stavros Beach, Stavros, Crete, Greece.